K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 ### <a name="6"/>2.
 Service Broker API Development Guide
 #### <a name="7"/>2.1.
 Outline
 The open cloud platform Service API defines the protocol between the Cloud Controller and the Service Broker.
 Broker is implemented in HTTP (or HTTPS) endpoints URI format.
-One or more services may be provided by one broker, and may be provided horizontally and extensively to enable load balancing.
+One or more services may be provided by one broker and may be provided horizontally and extensively to enable load balancing.

 #### <a name="8"/>2.2.
 Service Architecture
 >![openpaas-servicepack-01]
 [picture reference]: http://docs.cloudfoundry.org/services/overview.html

-Services is used in open cloud platforms by implementing a cloud controller client API called the Service Broker API.
+Services are used in open cloud platforms by implementing a cloud controller client API called the Service Broker API.
 The Services API is a version of the independent cloud controller API.
-This makes external applications available on the platform. (database, message queue, rest endpoint , etc)
+This makes external applications available on the platform. (database, message queue, rest endpoint, etc)

 #### <a name="9"/>2.3.
 Service Broker API Architecture
 >![openpaas-servicepack-02]